 Only once the NSW Government accepts the offer does agreement drafting begin.

-You may still need to pay part of the contribution if your works or land do not fully offset your contribution.
+You may still need to partially pay the contribution if your works or land do not fully offset your contribution.

-It is the annual allocation set aside from forecast housing and productivity contribution revenue that can be used to offset monetary contributions through developer‑delivered infrastructure.
+It is the annual allocation set aside from forecast HPC revenue that can be used to offset monetary contributions through developer-delivered infrastructure.

 The NSW Budget guides how many proposals can be supported each year.

 Participation is voluntary.
-If you don’t want to wait, you can simply pay the housing and productivity contribution as a monetary contribution and proceed with your development.
+If you do not wish to propose developer-delivery, you can instead pay the HPC as a monetary contribution and proceed with your development right away.

 Related programs